OliPelz/how-to-fsck-on-synology-dsm6/README.md

 ```

 ### others: afp and cnid_dbd
-Since I could not find any service definition file for that I simply killed the processes using good old ```kill``` command, which did not restart luckily within a minute or so.
+Since I could not find any service definition file for those I simply killed the processes using good old ```kill``` command, which did not restart luckily within a minute or so.

+### disconnect the system user
-### now the last thing what was still missing were some user cwd etc. processes connected, as the /home folder was part of the /volumes1 folder:
+now the last thing what was still in the list were some user ```cwd``` processes connected, as the /home folder was part of the /volumes1 folder:
 ```
 sh      8480  Oli  cwd    DIR  253,1     4096 154796037 /volume1/homes/Oli
 sudo    9104 root  cwd    DIR  253,1     4096 154796037 /volume1/homes/Oli